tersesystems/echopraxia-plusakka/README.md

 ### Alternative to Behaviors.logMessages

-The `com.tersesystems.echopraxia.plusakka.actor.typed.Implicits` trait contains `AkkaLoggerOps`, which has `logger.debugMessages`.
+The `akka.echopraxia.actor.typed.Implicits` trait contains `AkkaLoggerOps`, which has `logger.debugMessages`.
 This can be used as an alternative to `Behaviors.logMessages` [logging](https://doc.akka.io/docs/akka/current/typed/logging.html#behaviors-logmessages).

 ```scala
 import akka.echopraxia.actor.typed.Implicits._